 Smart to work

-Tuesday morning 07h30: a large proportion of our over 29,000 employees leave home for work.
+Tuesday morning 07h30: a large proportion of our 30,000 employees leave home for work.
 They go by car, bike, bus, train, motorbike, you name it.
 On an average weekday, they account for about a million kilometres between them.
 A huge figure, right?
-Happily, around 1 in 4 employees leave the car at home.
+Happily, more than 1 in 4 employees leave the car at home.
 They come by bike, take public transport or carpool.
-Each year, they avoid doing some 42 million kilometres.
-And that’s what Michiel Binnard wants to encourage.
-He’s responsible for employee mobility and he wants to make it as sustainable as possible.
+Each year, they avoid doing some 43 million kilometres.
+And that’s what Antoon Vander Putten wants to encourage.
+He’s responsible for (amongst other things) employee mobility and he wants to make it as sustainable as possible.

 Reduce, shift and change

-But you also have to take into account the principle of the triple win.
-With each measure, you try to achieve a benefit for society, the company and for the employee.
-Michiel continues, “If people don't see a personal advantage in going to work by bike, they probably won’t do so.”
+According to the principle of the triple win, with each measure, we try to achieve a benefit for society, the company and the employee.
+Antoon: "If people don't see a personal advantage in going to work by bike, they probably won’t do so."
 That’s why we offer a lot of specific benefits to get our employees to come to work in a (more) sustainable way.

-In 2017, 3,671 employees came to work by bike each day.
+In 2019, 4,741 employees came to work by bike each day.
 “We’re the only company I know which has given its employees bikes for the past ten years.
-That’s part of our Bike2Work programme,” says Michiel.
+That’s part of our Bike2Work programme,” says Antoon.
 By doing so we encourage cycling in different ways:

 - Since 2007, employees have been given a company bike, in addition to their cycling allowance.
 In the accompanying bicycle kit, there’s a raincoat, helmet, fluorescent tabard and a repair kit.